yasen-petrov/axway-open-docs/content/en/docs/apim_policydev/apigw_external_connections/common_icap_conf.md

 **Port**: The port on which the ICAP server is listening.
 Defaults to `1344`.

-**Request Service**: The path to the service (exposed by the ICAP server) that handles Request Modification (REQMOD) requests.
+**Request Service**: The relative path to the service exposed by the ICAP server that handles Request Modification (REQMOD) requests.
 The default value is `/request`.

-**Response Service**: The path to the service exposed by the ICAP server that handles Response Modification (RESPMOD) requests.
+**Response Service**: The relative path to the service exposed by the ICAP server that handles Response Modification (RESPMOD) requests.
 The default value is `/response`.

-**Options Service**: The path to the service (exposed by the ICAP server) that handles OPTIONS requests.
+**Options Service**: The relative path to the service exposed by the ICAP server that handles OPTIONS requests.
 OPTIONS requests enable server capabilities to be queried.
 The default value is `/options`.

+The paths for each of these services should be given by your ICAP server's documentation.

 ## Security settings